NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (bc-na)=
 ### [BC](./skill-tree.md#blade-counter) {term}`NA`
 [Blade Counter](./skill-tree.md#blade-counter) Normal Attack is useful for when there is multiple separate attacks incoming from an enemy and [Step Counter Weapon Action](#stepc-wa) would put you out of position or is unable to reach the enemy.
 This counter attack can also be used for when you are already performing a [Weapon Action Stage 1 to 3](#wa123).
-You will be moved slightly forward after starting the counter sequence.
+You will be able to move slightly after starting the counter sequence, when no direcitonal input was pressed you will be moved towards your target.

 ```{raw} html
 <div class="wrapper" style="--aspect-ratio:160/90"><video class="lozad" autoplay muted loop playsinline>